SoftwareDefinedBuildings/pecs-fw/README.md

  - Processor does not utilize XLP modes.
 This is likely a wontfix because the LEDs far outweigh any benefits from XLP.

-#### Border Router 1.2
+#### Border Router 1.3
- - Updated to Kernel 4.0.4
+ - Updated to Kernel 4.0.5
- - Added dbg version with quiet flags turned off (output over UART)
- - Fixed floating SDCard SPI chip select line that SOMEHOW worked for over a year
+ - Fixed UDP checksum

 Known issues:
  - No watchdog